 - Students will understand principles of personal money management including budgeting and managing accounts.

 - Students will be able to make informed purchasing decisions and be vigilant when making decisions to avoid fraud.

-- Students will also be able to describe and discuss the impact of credit and debt on personal money management.
+- Students will be able to describe and discuss the impact of credit and debt on personal money management.